Empire: Early Modern period

 In the pre-Columbian Americas, two Empires were prominent—the Azteca in Mesoamerica and Inca in Peru.
 Both existed for several generations before the arrival of the Europeans.
 Inca had gradually conquered the whole of the settled Andean world as far south as today Santiago in Chile.
 In Oceania, the Tonga Empire was a lonely empire that existed from the Late Middle Ages to the Modern period.

 Colonial empires

-In the 15th century, Castile (Spain) landing in the so-called "New World" (first, the Americas, and later Australia), along with Portuguese travels around the Cape of Good Hope and along the coast of Africa bordering the southeast Indian Ocean, proved ripe opportunities for the continent's Renaissance-era monarchies to establish colonial empires like those of the ancient Romans and Greeks.
-In the Old World, colonial imperialism was attempted and established on the Canary Islands and Ireland.
-These conquered lands and people became de jure subordinates of the empire, rather than de facto imperial territories and subjects.
-Such subjugation often elicited "client-state" resentment that the empire unwisely ignored, leading to the collapse of the European colonial imperial system in the late 19th through the mid-20th century.
-Portuguese discovery of Newfoundland in the New World gave way to many expeditions led by England (later Britain), Spain, France, and the Dutch Republic.
-In the 18th century, the Spanish Empire was at its height because of the great mass of goods taken from conquered territory in the Americas (nowadays Mexico, parts of the United States, the Caribbean, most of Central America, and South America) and the Philippines.

-Modern period
+Beginning in the 15th century, a number of west European countries reached and colonized overseas regions across the globe.
+Ushering the Age of Discovery, the imperial expansion advanced to a new global scale.
+The extensive overseas expansion, particularly in the South Asia and Americas by the Portuguese and Spanish, later joined by the English, French and Dutch, created empires on which the Sun never sets.
+The global scale is one of main distinctions between the colonial and traditional land empires.
+Colonial empires were a transformative period in world history when previously isolated parts of the world became connected to form one world system.
+They laid the groundwork for globalization, and set human history on the global common course.
+For this reason, Adam Smith in 1776 named the voyages of Columbus and Vasco da Gama "the two greatest and most important events recorded in the history of mankind."

+The Portuguese Empire colonized vast portions of the Americas, Africa, Asia and Oceania to become one of the most powerful empires of the period, the longest-lived colonial empire in European history, and one of the largest empires in history.
+The Spanish Empire expanded over the same continents as well as in Europe, exceeding the Portuguese rival in size and, among colonial empires, remaining second only to Britain.

+The British Empire established an absolute imperial record in size and, for a century, was the foremost global power.
 The British established their first empire (1583–1783) in North America by colonising lands that made up British America, including parts of Canada, the Caribbean and the Thirteen Colonies.
 In 1776, the Continental Congress of the Thirteen Colonies declared itself independent from the British Empire, thus beginning the American Revolution.
 Britain turned towards Asia, the Pacific, and later Africa, with subsequent exploration and conquests leading to the rise of the Second British Empire (1783–1815), which was followed by the Industrial Revolution and Britain's Imperial Century (1815–1914).
 It became the largest empire in world history, encompassing one quarter of the world's land area and one fifth of its population.
 The impacts of this period are still prominent in the current age "including widespread use of the English language, belief in Protestant religion, economic globalization, modern precepts of law and order, and representative democracy."